-Operating expenses for the three months ended March 31, 2023 and 2022 amounted to P1.4 billion, for the relevant periods.
+Operating expenses for the three months ended March 31, 2024 and 2023 amounted to P1.3 billion and P1.4 billion, respectively which corresponded to 33% and 29% of revenues.
 Operating expenses pertain to administrative, selling, and distribution expenses.
-Operating expenses decreased by P62.5 million or 4% year-over-year during the first quarter and the movement was primarily due to the following items:
+Operating expenses decreased by P66.1 million or 5% year-over-year and the movement was primarily due to the following items: